SpectraL519/pyconstclasses/README.md

     Error: Cannot modify const attribute `last_name` of class `Person`
     ```

-    This `const_class` decorators also provides the `new` method which allows for the creationg of new instances of the class based on an existing instance with the option to modify individual fields:
+    The `const_class` decorators also provides the `new` method which allows for the creationg of new instances of the class based on an existing instance with the option to modify individual fields:

     ```python
     # const_class_new.py